TrevorBurgoyne/turtlebot-follower/README.md

         >> roslaunch follower follower.launch

    This command starts the camera.
-The launch command assumes that the Turtlebot directory is setup with the `follower` package as described in the Turtlebot configuration [instuctions](#configure-the-turtlebot3).
+The launch command assumes that the TurtleBot directory is setup with the `follower` package as described in the TurtleBot configuration [instuctions](#configure-the-turtlebot3).

-5. In another window, connect to the Turtlebot again and run the standard bringup:
+5. In another window, connect to the TurtleBot again and run the standard bringup:

         >> export TURTLEBOT3_MODEL=burger
         >> roslaunch turtlebot3_bringup turtlebot3_robot.launch